gurminderpaldhiman/SOEN-6611_Team_N/README.md

 ## Project Structure:

-### Metric 1:
+### Metric 1,2 & 4:

-This folder contains the results of metric 1 i.e Statement Coverage for each project.
-The details on how to calculate statement coverage is explained inside the metric 1 folder.
+This folder contains the results of metric 1,2,4 for each project.
+The details on how to calculate the metrics is explained inside the metric 1,2&4 folder.
 Please refer to the following folder for more details.

-### Metric 2:

-This folder contains the results of metric 2 i.e Branch Coverage for each project.
-The details on how to calculate Branch Coverage is explained inside the metric 2 folder.
-Please refer to the following folder for more details.

 ### Metric 3:

 This folder contains the results of metric 3 i.e Mutation Score for each project.
 The details on how to calculate Mutation Score is explained inside the metric 3 folder.
-Please refer to the following folder for more details.

-### Metric 4:

-This folder contains the results of metric 4 i.e McCabe Cyclomatic Complexity for each project.
-The details on how to calculate McCabe Cyclomatic Complexity is explained inside the metric 4 folder.
 Please refer to the following folder for more details.

 ### Metric 5: